stacks-network/docs/_core/smart/tutorial.md

 4. Generate a demo Stacks address for testing your contract.

    This address is used to name your contract at launch time.
 You can use any existing Stacks address.
-For this sample, you are going to use the `generate_address` to create one for use.
+For this sample, you are going to use the `generate_address` command to create one.

    ```bash
    # clarity-cli generate_address